 Greater Preston have local treatment rooms dotted around Preston for wound assessment and management, leg ulcer and vascular treatment and also specialist ear care.
 For a list of local treatment room services please click here.
 Please see the latest update on local treatment clinics in response to COVID-19.

-On a Monday and Thursday at Ingol Health Centre, our nursing team run an INR clinic between 8am - 12pm.
+On a Monday at Ingol Health Centre, our nursing team run an INR clinic between 8am - 12pm.
 INR testing is for patients taking anticoagulant medication who require regular monitoring to ensure their INR levels are in good range.
 The nursing team will take a finger prick blood test which will determine your INR level.
 To book an appointment please contact the surgery.